-Plan allowance is the amount we use to determine our payment and your coinsurance for covered services.
+Plan allowance is the amount we use to determine our payment and your copay and/or coinsurance for covered services.
 Plans determine their allowances in different ways.
-We determine our allowance based on reasonable and customary charge.
-Plan providers accept the Plan allowance as payment in full.
+We determine our allowance as follows: in-network-contracted charges for Plan doctors/out-of-network the median reimbursement amount in PHP's judgment for such service in the geographical area where the service was rendered.